 - Bottling (transfer from soda to bottles)

-The red color in red wine comes from the skins of the clusters during maceration.
+The red color in red wine comes from the clusters’ skins during maceration.
 The core of red grapes and the juice of red grapes are light in color.
 Only the foreskin is red.

-The production of red wines is characterized by the fermented grapes fermenting for some time together with berry skins.
-Two high – quality processes, alcoholic fermentation and maceration (excretion) of grape berry skins.
+The production of red wines is characterized by fermented grapes fermenting for some time together with berry skins.
+Two high-quality processes, alcoholic fermentation and maceration (excretion) of grape berry skins.
 The classic container for this important phase is an open tub.
-The leaching of valuable ingredients from the grape berry skin into the must is more intensive if the grape berry skin is in contact with the must.
+The leaching of valuable ingredients from the grape berry skin into the must is more intensive if the grape berry skin contacts the must.
 Therefore, they are dived several times a day (three to five times) because they are lifted to the surface by CO2 gas and subjected to drying and oxidation.